Skip to content

 Transaction Manager

 A transaction manager can be any device, although it's recommended to use a dedicated laptop that you can install a Linux flavor such as Ubuntu.
-You will still be using Tails OS on a USB drive, however, it's recommended to also install a Bitcoin client (such as Electrum or Sparrow) on the transaction manager directly.
-You will use this client as a decoy or honeypot.
+However, it is recommended to use Tails OS on a USB drive for the added privacy and security.

 Honeypot